Cognitive-Driven Development Helps Software Teams to Keep Code Units Under the Limit!: Research Methodology

-\begin{enumerate} \item[\textbf{1)}] \textbf{Mining \texttt{git} logs.} We mined \texttt{git} logs in order 1) to understand how classes evolved over time, and 2) to find and understand CDD-driven code changes. \item[\textbf{2)}] \textbf{Revisiting the ADRs.} We revisited the Architecture Decision Records (ADRs), which are collaborative documents describing the main design/architectural decisions made during the software development process. \item[\textbf{3)}] \textbf{Rewatching the CDD retrospectives.} We then watched the recorded online meetings in which the team reflected on the use and adoption of CDD.
-We had a regular spot for this meeting during the planing week. \end{enumerate}
+We then watched the recorded online meetings in which the team reflected on the use and adoption of CDD.
+Although we had a regular spot for this meeting during the planing week, only six videos were found and analyzed.